rwilliams/jrubywiki/CallingJavaFromJRuby.md

 === Alternative Names and Beans Convention ===

-In Ruby, one usually prefers <tt>method_names_like_this</tt>, while Java traditionally uses <tt>methodNamesLikeThis</tt>.
+In Ruby, one usually prefers `method_names_like_this`, while Java traditionally uses `methodNamesLikeThis`.
 If you want, you can use Ruby-style method names instead of the Java ones.

 For example, these two calls are equivalent